-The format of the Traffic Mode Type and Interface Identifier parameters is the same as for the ASP Active message (See Section 3.3.2.5).
+The format of the Traffic Mode Type and Interface Identifier parameters is the same as for the ASP Active message (see Section 3.3.2.5).

-The format and description of the optional Info String parameter is the same as for the ASP Up message (See Section 3.3.2.1.).
+The format and description of the optional INFO String parameter are the same as for the ASP Up message (see Section 3.3.2.1).

-3.3.2.7 ASP Inactive (ASPIA)
+3.3.2.7.
+ASP Inactive (ASPIA)